 I have seen too much abuse of the Resource here, and sometimes I wonder how the forest ecosystem manages to maintain an overall stable level of health.
 Then I am reminded of why I chose this career; to dedicate my life to the conservation and preservation of our natural resources, and to keep our wild lands wild.
 That means making a lot of visitor contact in an attempt to educate them about the Resource that is the Red River Gorge and Clifty Wilderness.

 Believe me, it is not easy to get your point across to some people who think that the place is there for themselves to do with however they please, even if it blatantly violates our rules and regulations.
 It also isn’t easy lugging around 35 lbs of water, as well as the weight of your day-pack, hiking up to 9 miles to put out other people’s campfires that they themselves were too careless to extinguish properly (if at all), during fire season nonetheless.
-And it certainly isn’t easy dragging 35 lbs of trash, as well as the weight of your day-pack, a mile and a half up over 400 ft of elevation to your truck, so that you can dispose of it properly because some people just don’t care.
+And it certainly isn’t easy dragging 35 lbs of trash, as well as the weight of your day-pack, a mile and a half – with over 400 ft of elevation gain within the first half mile – back to your truck, so that you can dispose of it properly because some people just don’t care.
 It definitely isn’t easy being a FPO (Forest Protection Officer) or a LEO (Law Enforcement Officer)…they have to deal all too often with the bad, and face the ugly.
 Each one of them has my most sincere respect for the work they do and are committed to doing.

 Frequently I get frustrated with this bad side of humanity and I sometimes forget to stop and smell the roses.
 Then I see a home-school group of children being led on a Nature-walk, a troop of scouts learning outdoor ethics from their leaders, or a group of bird-watchers searching the landscape for rare avians, and I am once again reminded of why I chose this career.
 And I smile.